graphery/grapper-doc/src/guide/in-depth/index.md

 # In-Depth

-In this guide, we will delve into the different aspects of Graphane, describing its operation and architecture.
+In this guide, we will delve into the different aspects of Grapper, describing its operation and architecture.

-If you are new to Graphane, we recommend start with the [Starter Guide](/guide/starter/).
+If you are new to Grapper, we recommend start with the [Starter Guide](/guide/starter/).

 This in-depth guide include: